Cap de Formentor: Location

-Cap de Formentor is located on the northernmost point of the Balearic Island Mallorca in Spain.
+Cap de Formentor is located on the northernmost point of Mallorca within the Balearic Islands in Spain.
 Its highest point, Fumat, is 384 m above sea level.
 It has many associated bays, including Cala Figuera, Cala Murta and Cala Pi de la Posada.

-The Mallorcans also call the cape the Meeting point of the winds.
+The Mallorcans also call the cape the "Meeting point of the winds".

 History

 In 1863, the Formentor Lighthouse was opened, the remote and rugged location on the Cap de Formentor making construction difficult.
 The only access was from the sea or via a long mule track.

 Following the death of the renowned Mallorcan poet Miquel Costa i Llobera, author of the famous poem The Pine of Formentor and owner of the Cap de Formentor peninsula, it was divided into lots and sold.
 In 1928 Adan Diehl, an Argentinian native and art lover, decided to build the Hotel Formentor.

 The 13.5 km road which runs from Port de Pollença to Cap de Formentor was built by the Mallorcan engineer Antonio Parietti in 1925.
 He also constructed the snake road to Sa Calobra.
 As usual for mountain roads, when the slope is too steep, the road has to go oblique and switch direction when needed.